cyrusimap/cyrus-imapd/docsrc/imap/developer/process.rst

 First, check out our :ref:`Guide to GitHub <github-guide>`, which covers:

-1. Create a GitHub account
+1. Create a GitHub account.
-2. Fork the repository
+2. Fork the repository.
 3. Clone the fork.
 4. Branch the clone.